Ignite holds 4th Graduation and 5th Enrollment Ceremony | News Ghana

-Ignite, a flagship programme of Guzakuza, an Agriculture Organization that supports women in AgriBusiness, on Thursday graduated 80 cohorts in its fourth Graduation Ceremony in Accra.
+Ignite, a flagship programme of Guzakuza, an Agricultural Organization that supports women in AgriBusiness, has graduated 71 cohorts from 16 countries including 24 Ghanaians, in its fourth Graduation Ceremony in Accra.

-The ceremony also marked the fifth Enrollment of 80 young African women drawn from 18 African countries to receive six months training under the programme.
+The ceremony also marked the fifth Enrollment of 80 young African women drawn from 18 African countries to receive four months training under the programme.

 The Programme is being partnered by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) Ghana.